BodonFerenc/BodonFerenc.github.io/_posts/2026-05-13-Variadic-Functions.md

           ^
 ```

-## Filter functions
+## Leveraging Filter Functions

 Filter functions help validate function parameters in a consistent, reusable way.
-The function body can then assume valid input, and preprocessing logic is cleanly separated from the core implementation.
+They allow us to normalize inputs and separate preprocessing logic from core implementation.
 As an example, consider a function `fn` that accepts a kdb+ database root directory.

 ```q
 getFSym: {hsym $[10h~type x;`$;] x}